Contexter/FountainAI-API-Docs/OpenSearch Mapping/Direct OpenSearch Integration/Character Management API with Direct Elasticsearch Integration.md

               properties:
                 query:
                   type: object
-                  description: The Elasticsearch Query DSL to filter characters.
+                  description: The Opensearch Query DSL to filter characters.
       responses:
         '200':
           description: A list of characters